barbarer/py4e-int/_sources/variables/peer_int.rst

    :author: Dan Zingaro
    :practice: T
    :answer_a: Nothing.
 They are both 1
    :answer_b: Nothing.
-They might be of different types, but types don’t matter in programming
+They might be of different types, but types don't matter in programming
    :answer_c: 1 is an integer and 1.0 is a string, because of the character
    :answer_d: 1 is an integer and 1.0 is a floating-point number
    :answer_e: 1.0 is an integer and 1 is a floating-point number